 C. The obvious: Ask your audience questions.

 No one knows better about what your customer wants than your customers themselves.
-To understand your audience better, there are three ways: pick up the phone, and talk to them, or create a feedback (in God’s name, do not call it a survey!) or email them directly.
+To understand your audience better, there are three ways: pick up the phone, and talk to them, create a quiz to find out what they need.

 - What’s important to them in their current role?

 - What would they like to change?